On galaxy rotation curves from a continuum mechanics approach to modified gravity: Introduction

 \section{Introduction}

 Astrophysics and cosmology are faced with two severe theoretical difficulties, that can be summarised as the dark energy and the dark matter problems.
 To address the first, one could, in principle, accept the cosmological constant to be a small fundamental constant of physics and neglect issues arising from particle physics.
-In fact the cosmological constant is consistent with all observations to date, see~\cite{Ade:2013zuv}.
+In fact the cosmological constant is consistent with all observations to date, see~\cite{Ade:2015xua}.
 However it appears that there is no obvious route to escape the need for dark matter.
 We cannot `solve' the dark matter problem by adding an additional constant to physics.
 The main experimental evidence for the existence of dark matter comes from the behaviour of the galactic rotation curves, first observed by Rubin~\cite{Rubin:1980zd}, and the mass discrepancy in galactic clusters.
 Both suggest there exits some form of matter at galactic and extra-galactic scales which only interacts very weakly with normal matter, its main interaction being via the gravitational force~\cite{Clowe:2006eq}.
+On cosmological scales, recent Planck data~\cite{Ade:2015xua} puts very tight constraints on the amounts of dark matter and dark energy, respectively, confirming the presence of these components in the universe.

 Galactic rotation curves of spiral galaxies give strong evidence for the presence of some additional form of matter.
 One can observe neutral hydrogen clouds at large distances from the centre of the galaxy where the Newtonian gravitational field is weak.
 These clouds lie way outside the luminous part of the galaxy.
 Observations show that these clouds are moving at approximately constant tangential velocity $v_{\rm tg}$.
 Newton's law of gravity together with the centrifugal force yield the well known relation